jonathanyeong/guest-user-demo/README.md

 # Learning Project: Anonymous Sign in

+This project shows how we can leverage the built in authentication generator `bin/rails generate authentication` and modify it to support Anonymous (aka Guest) sign in.

+As a guest they can create an account to get full access to the application.

+## Raw notes

 How do we have an anonymous sign in?

 User can go directly to demo with a full user object (that's anonoymous).